Ryan-M-Smith/Quinton-VoiceAssistant/doc/custom-config.md

 Over the course of using Quinton, you may decide you want to add functionality - but maybe it's not to the code itself.
 For example, you may want to increase the espeak word gap.
-By default, Quinton's configuration file doesn't come with variables to modify that setting, but you can add them yourself by following the setps below.
+By default, Quinton's configuration file doesn't come with variables to modify that setting, but you can add them yourself by following the steps below.

 ## How to Do It